Smith, Rays finally catch Hamilton in rundown, beat Reds 8-3

+This dash to third base was a bit different for Mallex Smith.

-Tampa Bay left fielder Mallex Smith rushed in to tag out speedy Billy Hamilton after a lengthy rundown, highlighting the Rays' 8-3 win over the Cincinnati Reds on Wednesday.
+The Tampa Bay left fielder rushed in to tag out speedy Billy Hamilton after a lengthy rundown, highlighting the Rays' 8-3 win over the Cincinnati Reds on Wednesday.

+"When you get the fast guy like that, you've got to bring our fast guy and run him down," Rays right fielder Steven Souza Jr. said.

 Hamilton stole his major league-leading 31st base in the fourth inning.
 But he later got trapped when he thought about scoring from second base on a two-out grounder by Eugenio Suarez that shortstop Daniel Robertson bobbled.

 It took five throws to nab Hamilton between home and third, with six Rays lined up ready to take part in the rundown.
-Smith dashed from the outfield and was stationed at third to take a throw and tag Hamilton.
+Smith hurried from the outfield and was stationed at third to take a throw and tag Hamilton.

+According to the Elias Sports Bureau, Smith was the first left fielder to make a rundown putout since Milwaukee's Ryan Braun on April 8, 2016, on Houston's Carlos Gomez after four throws on a stolen base attempt.

-Smith also singled twice, extending his hitting streak to 12 games for Tampa Bay.
+Smith singled twice, extending his hitting streak to 12 games.
 The string has taken place since he was recalled from Triple-A Durham on June 9 to replace Gold Glove center fielder Kevin Kiermaier, out with a broken right hip.

 Trevor Plouffe homered for his new team and Taylor Featherston also connected for Tampa Bay.
-Steven Souza Jr. and Logan Morrison each drove in two runs.
+Souza and Logan Morrison each drove in two runs.

 The Rays also cost themselves on the bases.
-Plouffe and Taylor Featherston both were thrown out at third attempting to advance on hits, and Souza was picked off second.
+Plouffe and Featherston both were thrown out at third attempting to advance on hits, and Souza was picked off second.

 Erasmo Ramirez (4-2), who was 0-2 with a 10.06 ERA over his previous four starts, held the Reds hitless until Scott Schebler launched his 20th home run leading off the fifth.